 Real Food Hopkins is a student-run chapter of the national Real Food Challenge movement committed to bringing local, sustainable, humane, and fair food to the Johns Hopkins campus and the surrounding Baltimore area.
 In November of 2013, President Daniels pledged that at least 35% of the food purchased for the campus will be local, ecologically-sound, fair, or humane by 2020.
 This commitment makes Johns Hopkins the one of largest universities in the nation to accept the Real Food Challenge and exceeds the challenge’s recommended goal by 20%.
 For the 2017-18 school year, the real food purchases for Fresh Food Cafe, Levering Kitchen, and Nolan’s on 33rd totaled 29.5%, surpassing the goal recommended by the Real Food Challenge.

-Students are invited to volunteer, garden with community members, or garden their own plot at the Blue Jay’s Perch Community Garden at Johns Hopkins Eastern.
+Johns Hopkins students are invited to volunteer, garden with community members, or garden their own plot at the Blue Jay’s Perch Community Garden at Johns Hopkins Eastern.
 The Perch is a space for Johns Hopkins students, faculty, and staff to join community members to learn and practice safe and environmentally sustainable food production.
-Surplus food from the garden is donated to Campus Kitchens who prepares and provides meals for hungry men and women in Baltimore City.
-The Garden welcomes eager hands to help with gardening.
-Hopkins Honeybees maintains four honeybee hives and hosts on campus events to teach the Johns Hopkins and Baltimore communities about honeybees.

 The Center for a Livable Future (CLF) has been developing a food system mapping tool and database to examine the current landscape of Maryland’s food system from farm to plate, and to inform activities aimed at strengthening that system.
 It includes farms producing food, processors, distributors, retail food outlets and institutions like schools and hospitals.